alexcu2718/fdf/README.md

 use libc::dirent64;

 // Computational complexity: O(1) - truly constant time
-// This is the little-endian implementation; see source for big-endian version
+// This is the little-endian implementation; see source for big-endian version(with better explanations!)
 // Used on Linux/Solaris/Illumos systems; OpenBSD/macOS store name length trivially
 // SIMD within a register, so no architecture dependence
 #[cfg(any(target_os = "linux", target_os = "illumos", target_os = "solaris"))]